Marcinszopik/My-Portfolio/README.md

 # My-Portfolio
 ### By Marcin Szopik

-_The purpose of this website to provide information about myself for my instructors at Epicodus coding school and potential employers._
+_Providing information about myself for my instructors at Epicodus coding school and potential employers._

 ### Setup Instructions
 This page runs in all modern browsers and requires no additioanl installation packages.